maxamillion/ansible-openshift_origin/README.md

 the logs.
 The root cause is still unknown, but it looks as though it is related to using dhcp on the all-in-one broker/node.
 Still investigating as I find time.

+UPDATE2: 2013-04-01
+    Looks like it's related to running on a machine that recieved it's ip address via NetworkManager.
+Not full confirmed but I've set a static ip using the "classic" network scripts in /etc/sysconfig/network-scripts/ and have not run into this problem at all (yet).
+Originally thought it might be dhcp, but the error occurred with NetworkManager assigning a static ip.

 # Contact Info